Tender, flavorful Instant Pot green beans make a quick and easy side!

 Disclaimer: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

-I attended a lot of church potlucks growing up, and green beans were always a part of these meals.
+I attended a lot of church potlucks growing up, and in the south, green beans were always a part of these meals.

-If you’re not familiar with what southern style beans are, they’re sort of like what you would expect to get at a good barbecue joint: Super tender beans cooked low and slow, usually with bacon or ham and onions and garlic.
+If you’re not familiar with southern style beans, they’re sort of like what you would expect to get at a good barbecue joint: Super tender beans cooked low and slow, usually with bacon or ham and onions and garlic.

 Cooking Frozen Green Beans Southern Style (in the Pressure Cooker)